Lien van Geel

 • Reception

-Her language teaching profile leans towards the Latin side (including courses from beginning Latin to advanced level courses such as Augustan Poetry and Classical Prose selections from Cicero and Suetonius) but she has also taught the full Greek elementary sequence.
+Her language teaching profile leans towards the Latin side (including courses from beginning Latin to advanced level courses such as Augustan Poetry, Classical Prose selections from Cicero and Suetonius, Selections of Cicero's Rhetorical works, and a graduate course on the Aeneid) but she has also taught the full Greek elementary sequence.
 Her teaching experience beyond classical languages is diverse, including courses such as “Worlds of Alexander the Great,” “Literature Humanities: Masterpieces of Western Literature and Philosophy,” and “Gendered Mythology: The Ancient Sources and Their Reception.”